renn-es/renn.es/content/_index.md

 ## Who are we?

-We are french, privacy red-pilled GNU/Linux enthusiasts.
+We are *~tarneo* and *~spedotte*, french, privacy red-pilled GNU/Linux enthusiasts.
 This server is maintained without any profit in mind and is therefore more of a money sink.

 [Cette page en français](/fr/)